mcdonaldduncan/TextToJSON/README.md

 # TextToJSON

-Multi-threaded console appplication to process bulk csv or pipe files to JSON
+Multi-threaded console application to process bulk csv or pipe files to JSON

 Very quick v1, there is a high chance of issues with edge cases, this is not a comprehensive solution